Words by Amy

 After speeches and our magical first dance, the night continued with an absolute love-fest on the dance floor.
 The love in the room was palpable and was one of the best experiences of my life.

-We came home after the ceremony and tried to get a good night’s sleep as we hosted an open-house all the next day for friends and family from overseas and interstate.
+After the ceremony, we came home and tried to get a good night’s sleep.
+We hosted an open-house all the next day for friends and family from overseas and interstate.

 I doubt being married will change a whole lot in our day-to-day lives.
-We’ve already been together for years, so it didn’t really change the dynamic of our relationship, it may just elevate the importance of our relationship in the eyes of others.
+We’ve already been together for years, so it didn’t really change our relationship’s dynamic.
+It may just elevate the importance of our relationship in the eyes of others.

-For us, the legal rights of marriage were very important, especially being recognized as a married couple in both of our native countries, in case anything happens to either of us.
+For us, marriage’s legal rights were fundamental.
+Especially being recognized as a married couple in both of our native countries, in case anything happens to either of us.

 Celebrant Susanna Bessell-Browne